DanialArab/Pandas/README.md

 What always amazes me about using pd.read_csv is how easy it is to read CSV data from a URL.
 Other than the fact that the data comes from the network, it works the same as reading from a file.
 Among other things, we can select which columns we want to read using the usecols parameter.

-<a name="32"></a>
+<a name="33"></a>
 ### Text files

 tips on reading text file through pd.read_csv

-First just open it to see what is the field separator.
-Then see if you have any comments and if so see how the start of a comment line is mared, then you need to do header = None b/c it is not a csv file and so definitely doesn’t have headers. then you may want to pass names including your desired names for the dataframe you will be creating.
+First, just open it to see what is the field separator.
+Then see if you have any comments and if so see how the start of a comment line is made, then you need to do header = None b/c it is not a csv file and so definitely doesn’t have headers. then you may want to pass names including your desired names for the dataframe you will be creating.

 #### 1. sep
 CSV files are named for the default field separator, the comma.
 By default, pandas assumes that we have comma-separated values.
 It’s fine if we want to use another character, but then we’ll need to specify that in the sep keyword argument.
 If our separator is :, so we’ll pass sep=':' to read_csv.